Arbor School Faculty and Staff 2025-2026

 Office Manager (2015 - present)

 Kelly drove across the country to join the staff at Arbor in the summer of 2015 after spending many years studying and nannying in Germany.
-She lives on the school’s campus and enjoys caring for the chickens and goats, as well as spending time in the woods with her dogs on the weekends.
-In addition to strong technical and organizational skills, Kelly approaches the wide ranging work of the Office Manager with a sense of humor and a wonderful “can do” attitude that makes all things possible.
+She lives on the school’s campus and enjoys caring for the chickens and goats, as well as spending time in the woods with her corgi Finja on the weekends.
+In addition to strong technical and organizational skills, Kelly approaches the wide ranging work of the Office Manager with a sense of humor and a wonderful “can do” attitude that makes our school run smoothly and the children in her presence feel cared for and seen for all the variety of reasons they visit her in the Office.

 Steve Shone